-Ronault LS Catalani, Secretary, has served on the Board since September 2009.
-Polo’s family was expelled from Indonesia, resettled in Amsterdam then resettled again in Salem.
+Ronault (Polo) LS Catalani, Secretary, has served on the Board since September 2009.
+Polo’s family was expelled from Indonesia, resettled in Amsterdam, then resettled again in Salem.
 He is the second of his Manado mother and Catalan father’s four sons.
 His daughter Dr. Caricia E.C.
-Veneziale Catalani teaches at UC Berkeley and practices public health in India; son Edan S.O.
+Veneziale Catalani teaches at UC Berkeley and practices public health in India; his son Edan S.O.
 Catalani paints and exhibits in San Francisco and Portland.
 Polo and his artist wife Chompunut Xuto are new grandparents.
 Polo’s work includes immigrant community economic and social integration on the West Coast and political extraction in Southeast Asia.
 He is a fellow of the Human Rights Institute of the International Court of Justice.
-Polo essays are published in The Asian Reporter and The Oregonian, his work has been broadcast by Oregon, Wisconsin, and Minnesota Public Radio; he is author of Counter Culture, Immigrant Stories from Portland Café Counters.
+Polo's essays are published in The Asian Reporter and The Oregonian, and his work has been broadcast by Oregon, Wisconsin, and Minnesota Public Radio; he is author of Counter Culture: Immigrant Stories from Portland Café Counters.
 Polo has been associated with IRCO since 1983.

 Board of Directors

-Chanpone Sinlapasai-Okamura, Board Member
+Chanpone Sinlapasai-Okamura, Vice President